lyestarzalt/email_utils/README.md

 # email_utils
-helpful email utilities to find/catch emails and download their attachment
+A helpful email class utility to find/catch and send emails with attachment.